Numbness and tingling

 - Abnormal levels of calcium, potassium, or sodium in your body

 or other vitamin

 - Use of certain medications

-- Nerve damage due to lead, alcohol, or tobacco
+- Nerve damage due to lead, alcohol, tobacco or chemotherapy drugs

 - Radiation therapy